-Recently two separate organizations have asked us for the most frequently-requested information to list on a grant proposal.
-We recommend compiling the following information so it’s ready to go whenever the right grant proposal opportunity arises.
+Recently two separate organizations have asked us for the most frequently-requested information on grant proposals.

 10. Your organization’s mission and brief history.